MSRConnections/Azure-training-course/Content/Stream Analytics/StreamAnalyticsHOL.md

     _Specifying a serialization format_

 1. After a few moments, the new input — "Withdrawals" — appears in the list of inputs for the Stream Analytics job.
-Go back to the Node.js window you left open at the end of the previous exercise and run eventgen.js again by executing the following command:
+Go back to the terminal window you left open at the end of the previous exercise and run eventgen.js again by executing the following command:

 	<pre>
 	node eventgen.js